Skylark95/spotify-notifications/README.md

 ## Features
 * Show web notification with song title, artist, and album art
 * Notification is shown when [open.spotify.com] is opened and when song changes
+* Browser action icon will show currently playing song
+* Clicking anywhere in the browser action popup window will focus the Spotify tab

 ## License
 [GNU GPLv3](LICENSE)